CHRIS: The years 1979 to 1986 were Madness – 1992 onwards was a sort of lucky second chance. Which I do appreciate.

 7PM: Morrissey appears – and receives the most hostile ‘welcome’ of the day from some elements of the crowd.

 SUGGS: There were all these sort of fat, ex-Madness fans, maybe a little bit less savoury than you’d particularly want.
-And Morrissey comes onstage waving a fucking Union Jack.
+And Morrissey comes onstage waving a fucking Union Jack, and behind him were photos of skinheads on a big screen.
 Who could have written that?
 What was it saying?
 That Madness were racist?
+At that time in England it was just a very provocative thing to do.

 SIMON GODDARD (author): As Morrissey’s set progressed, they began throwing coins and beer at irregular intervals.
 Upset by this, he made the impromptu decision to cut his set-list, leading his band off stage after nine songs.